Apple Cinnamon Oatmeal Gluten-Free Muffins

 - Preheat oven to 350°F.

-- In a mixing bowl, add flour, oats, baking powder, salt and cinnamon.
-Stir together until combined.
+- In a mixing bowl, whisk together flour, oats, sugar, baking powder, salt and cinnamon.

-- Add eggs, light cream, applesauce, and vanilla extract to mixing bowl.
+- Add eggs, half and half, applesauce, and vanilla extract to mixing bowl.
 Mix until all ingredients are combined.

 - Stir in granny smith apple pieces.